 During the opening stages of the Battle of Telamon, the Roman and Celtic cavalry were locked in a fierce struggle over control of the strategic hill.
 Papus had sent his cavalry up the hill to aid Regulus, who bravely fought in the front ranks.
 This was risky, and after a while the consul was unhorsed and killed, his head being taken to the Celtic chieftains.
 But the Roman horsemen fought on and ultimately drove the enemy off the hill.
 This proved vital for the outcome of the battle.
 By now, the infantry of the three armies had clashed.
 The Roman light troops (velites) managed to inflict serious casualties among the Gaesatae who, fighting naked, were particularly vulnerable to missile fire.
 But the Boii and Insubres, together with a tribe called the Taurisci, fought bravely even though their situation was hopeless.
 Since they were trapped, they could not retreat and had no choice but to fight to the death.
 The battle was decided when the Roman cavalry stormed off the hill and hit the enemy in the flank.
 The Celtic army was all but destroyed.

 Polybius claims 40.000 Celts were killed and no less than 10.000 were taken prisoner.
 These figures are rough estimates and perhaps inflated, but there can be no doubt that Celtic casualties were appalling.
 Polybius does not give a number for Roman casualties, but these must have been significant as well.
 Papus, now sole commander of the Roman armies, followed up on his victory by marching north through Liguria and invading the lands of the Boii.
-After a successful campaign, the consul returned to Rome where he decorated the buildings on the Capitol Hill with captured Celtic standards and torques.
-This was a highly symbolic action, as during the Sack of Rome by the Celts in 390 (or 387) BCE, the Capitol had been the only part of the city to remain in Roman hands.
+After a successful campaign, the consul returned to Rome where he decorated the buildings on the Capitoline Hill with captured Celtic standards and torques.
+This was a highly symbolic action, as during the Sack of Rome by the Celts in 390 (or 387) BCE, the Capitoline had been the only part of the city to remain in Roman hands.
 The consul was also awarded a triumph.